nataliejedson/blog/source/articles/2017-03-07-weekly-intake.html.markdown

 I had read his great poem, [Ode to the Maggot](https://www.ibiblio.org/ipa/poems/komunyakaa/ode_to_the_maggot.php) for a seminar in college and thought that it would be good to revisit his work as a sort of counterbalance to the Collected Poems of James Merrill, which I have been wading through for a while.

-I decided to pick up *The Neon Vernacular* because it won the Pulitzer Prize—-that is, I decided sort of arbitrarily.
+I decided to pick up *The Neon Vernacular* because it won the Pulitzer Prize—that is, I decided sort of arbitrarily.
 I'm only about 50 pages in, but I haven't been disappointed.
-He has a unique way of using the line to maintain momentum in a poem, and his approach to writing about childhood and heritage—-both familial and cultural--is admirable.
+He has a unique way of using the line to maintain momentum in a poem, and his approach to writing about childhood and heritage—both familial and cultural—is admirable.

 ##### *Run the Jewels 3*, Run the Jewels